Private Hospitals

 - Results obtained from urine isolates only.

 # The annual number of isolates is small.
-Data from 2019 and 2020 were conbined in the calculation.
+Data from 2019 to 2022 were combined for the calculation.